theshajha/theshajha/_posts/2022-11-16-serendepitous-experiments.md

 I started a dev shop to build software for fast-growing startups.

-Last month I shut down my dev shop after running it for over two years.
+October 2022 I shut down my dev shop after running it for over two years.
 While it was always profitable, I always had to be around to make sure it remained that way.

 For some profound (or utterly stupid) reason I do not wish to spend the rest of my life working 8-12 hours a day running a business.
 I don't think I will enjoy that very much.

-For the last two months, I've been on a sabbatical.
+I spent the two months on a sabbatical.
 I treated this as a much-needed break to reevaluate what is important to me and what kind of life I want to build for myself.
 So far I have concluded there are much better ways to achieve all my goals than running a large team for a service business.

 I have decided to go on a path that brings me the most joy, solving problems and building things.
 Creating a portfolio of profitable software businesses.
 Something that would not require me to be around every waking hour.

 In the next 12 to 18 months, I am taking the path of experimenting with 4-6 ideas.
 Spend about 6-8 weeks to build and ship each startup.
-All these ideas will be under the banner of [Webloom Labs](https://webloominc.com/labs/home?ref=theshajha.com).

 Before I kickstart any of this, I will need a strong playbook to - **ideate**, **validate**, **design**, **engineer**, **ship**, and **distribute** a product.